DUO MOBILE AS TRUSTED

 Phab Stories/Tasks

-We took a step back to understand the full picture—how each workflow was presented to end users and the technology behind them.
-Three main issues became clear: too many steps, unclear instructions, and unpredictable edge cases.
-These challenges frustrated customers and created a significant strain on help desk teams.
+I took a step back to understand the full picture—how each workflow was presented to end users, and the technology behind them.
+Three main issues quickly emerged: too many steps, unclear instructions, and unpredictable edge cases.

 “We've struggled to provide clarity to customers and they in turn have struggled to have predictability.”